 The Green Project Reserve

 The Green Project Reserve (GPR) is a provision of the State Revolving Fund (SRF) that designates funds for projects that are considered “green.”
-This provision was included in the 2009 ARRA, 2010, and 2011 SRF Appropriation Bills but is not a requirement of the Capitalization grant.
+The provision generally states that to the extent there are sufficient eligible project applications, not less than 20 percent of the capitalization grant shall be used by states for projects to address green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.
+This provision has been included in appropriation bills since the 2009 ARRA capitalization grant and remains a requirement for the Capitalization grant.

-- Renewable energy projects such as, wind, solar, geothermal, and micro-hydroelectric projects that provide power to a utility
+- Renewable energy projects such as wind, solar, geothermal, micro-hydroelectric, and biogas combined heat and power systems that provide power to a utility

-Contact the Division of Water to find out if your project qualifies as a “green” project.
+Contact the Kentucky Division of Water to find out if your project qualifies as a green project.